Overview

 Does not protect

-• Identity anyone holding the shared key can read and send as if they had it; the key does not prove who you are
+• Identity (pre-shared schemes) with +AGM/+OK, anyone holding the shared key can read and send as if they had it; the key does not prove who you are. +AGE closes this gap, every message is individually signed, so members are authenticated to one another

 • Metadata who is talking to whom, when, and how often remains visible